 Check out this awesome blog to find our more about style tiles!

 We all need inspiration from time-to-time.
-Whether it’s because we’ve hit a creative roadblock, or just want to try something new, reaching out to our muses is extremely important for our learning and creative processes.
+Whether it’s because we’ve hit a creative roadblock, or just want to try something new, reaching out to our muses is extremely important for our learning and creative process.

 But inspiration isn’t always easy to come by, so that’s why we’ve put together this list of resources for you to check out.
-From simple galleries for eye-candy to interactive playgrounds, make sure to bookmark this blog so you can always come back here when you’re in need for more ideas.
-With this list, you’ll never have to look hard to be inspired.

-The browsing type?
-Just want to look at pretty things?
 Here are some awesome websites that showcase work by other people.

 One of the most popular websites for sharing and showcasing design-related work, Behance has become the go-to place for some of the world’s most talented designers.
-Acting as a digital portfolio, Behance is a great place to find inspiration, as not only will you find website designs of every kind, you’ll also be able to browse through other (equally important) topics, such as branding, logo designs, fonts and more, often all wrapped together in design kits.
+Acting as a digital portfolio, Behance is a great place to find inspiration, as not only will you find website designs of every kind, you’ll also be able to browse through other (equally important) topics, such as branding, logo designs, fonts and more, often all wrapped-up together in design kits.

 Functioning similarly to Behance, Dribbble is also a place where designers showcase their work.
-However, the designer community is invite-only, and is more akin to a micro-blogging service, where designers can display snapshots of their daily work.
+However, this designer community is invite-only, and is more akin to a micro-blogging service, where designers can display snapshots of their daily work.
 It’s a great place to also receive feedback on your own work if you decide to become a publisher, so you can keep improving, no matter where you’re at in your project.

 CalltoIdea is a website that lets you browse through specific website elements.
 Looking for creative 404 pages, a better way to present your forms, or build a more functional footer?
-CalltoIdea lets you simply pick the element, and then browse through hundreds of different examples.
+CalltoIdea lets you simply pick the element and then browse through hundreds of different examples.

 CSS Nectar is a gallery for top website designs.
 You can submit and nominate website design.
 The top websites get awarded CSS Nectar ribbons, which you can then display proudly on your website.
 Feeling confident in your own design and coding skills?
 Submit your own website and let the world nominate send in nominations!